RULES OF THE SOCIETY

 (d) establish a pension or superannuation scheme for the benefit of its employees and pay contributions and enter into any contract or trust deed for this purpose;

-(e) receive from any persons who are Members, sums on deposit, withdrawable on not less than two clear days’ notice, not exceeding in total the amount permitted under the law applicable to Industrial and Provident Societies for the time being in force; and
+(e) receive from any persons who are Members, sums on deposit, withdrawable on not less than 2 clear days’ notice, not exceeding in total the amount permitted under the law applicable to Industrial and Provident Societies for the time being in force; and

 (f) enter into any guarantee, contract of indemnity or suretyship, whether by personal covenant or by mortgage or charge on all or any part of the undertaking, property or assets of the Society, including the guarantee for any obligation or security of any Society or company that is a subsidiary of the Society.